First We Feast

 First We Feast is an online food-culture magazine and YouTube channel.
-The site co-produces the YouTube series Hot Ones with Complex Media, its parent company.
+The site co-produces the YouTube series Hot Ones.
+The company began as off-shoot of Complex Media, its parent company until 2024.
+In 2024, BuzzFeed sold Complex to NTWRK, an e-commerce company backed by Live Nation Entertainment and Main Street Advisors, but retained First We Feast.
+Shortly after, in December 2024, the company was sold by BuzzFeed to a group of investors, including Soros Fund Management, Sean Evans, and founder Chris Schonberger for $82.5 million.

 Description

 First We Feast began in 2012 as a food culture blog edited by Chris Schonberger, who had formerly worked for TONY.
 The blog was an off-branch of Complex magazine.
 The website gained a measure of popularity, and began to incorporate interviews and cooking guides into its website.
-In 2014 the website launched its YouTube channel, which produces a number of food-related video series, most notably Hot Ones, The Curry Shop, The Burger Show (hosted by Alvin Cailan) and Burger Scholar Sessions (hosted by George Motz).
+In 2014 the website launched its YouTube channel, which produces a number of food-related video series, most notably Hot Ones (hosted by Sean Evans), The Curry Shop, The Burger Show (hosted by Alvin Cailan) and Burger Scholar Sessions (hosted by George Motz).